domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 `cost` is required, and the value is a string describing the cost expression.
 It is either an integer or a continuous expression depending on the [cost type](#costtype).
-In the cost expressoin, in addition to state variables and tables, you can use `cost`, which represnets the cost of the transformed state by the transition.
+In the cost expression, in addition to state variables and tables, you can use `cost`, which represents the cost of the transformed state by the transition.

 #### Example